carld/carld.github.io/_posts/2017-06-29-a-small-compiler-example.md

 zsh: segmentation fault  ./a.out
 ```

-But when we run it has a fault.
+But when we run it, there's a fault.

 The problem is the OS runs our code, which doesn't exit.
 Beyond our code is memory
-which doesn't belong to our process and so the OS generates a fault.
+which doesn't belong to our process and so the OS generates a fault when
+it looks for the next instruction to run.

 The fix is to generate code that exits cleanly.

-On our OS the operating system call is number 1.
-If we call an interrupt
+On our OS the operating system call for a process to exit is represented by number 1.
-with 1 in the eax register, the operating system handles the interrupt and
+If we call an interrupt with 1 in the eax register,
+the operating system handles the interrupt and
 ends the process normally.
 Lets add that after our code is generated in `compile-top`:

 ```